 Symptom Possible Cause

 Electrical problem Open circuit breaker or blown fuse

 Loose wiring connection

 Defective switch or gauge

 Dim or no lights Open circuit breaker tripped or in OFF position

 Battery discharged

-• See Page 4-27
+• See Page 4-36

-Section 10 Storage
+Section IO Storage

-Lifting Rings
+Lifting Rings and Lifting Eyes

-Your boat has lifting rings at the bow and at the stern.
+The 211 has lifting rings at the bow and at the stern.
+The 210, 216V, 226 and 230 have a bow lifting ring and stern lifting eyes.
 These are designed to lift your boat in a steady and secure manner.
-Make sure the winch, hooks and other components of the lifting mechanism have sufficient capacity sufficient for your boat.
+The winch, hooks and other components of the lifting mechanism have sufficient capacity sufficient for your boat.
 Refer to Section 3 Specifications.
 The weights listed in the specifications are dry weight.
 You must add the weight of the battery, fuel and gear to the dry weight.